 2. Bring your hours to order

 Next stop — your schedule.
 First things first, having an extra hour of sleep while you’re working remotely is ok.
-A good sleep is a part of your productivity, so don’t neglect the opportunity to finally catch up on it.
+Good sleep is a part of your productivity, so don’t neglect the opportunity to finally catch up on it.
 As soon as you’re awake, replace a morning commute with a few personal rituals like meditation or reading, have a good breakfast, and then start taking your schedule seriously:

 Check your time zone commitments.
 If you work with international clients or your colleagues work from abroad, ensure your schedules are aligned.For this, you might need the best time zone assistant, World Clock Pro.
 This Mac app syncs your schedule with the schedules of other people, based on their locations.
 What’s more, from one handy widget placed on your desktop, you’ll be able to instantly view preferred time zones.